dotnet/designs/accepted/2021/architecture-targeting.md

 Note: Portable apps are not a meaningful option for client apps since almost all client apps require an executable launcher, and there is only ever one generated.
 Portable apps are only meaningful for commandline apps.

 Note: In theory, we could consider an option to create multiple apphosts for different RIDs, either of different names or in different directories.
 Again, this capability would need to be opt-in.

+### Enable RID folders for RID-specific and portable apps

+There have been some issues filed (see appendix) that suggest that managed libraries are not resilient to RID-specific libraries changing location as a result of changing build type (portable to RID-specific).
+We should consider adding an option that creates `runtimes` folder (for compatible RIDs) for RID-specific builds.
+Perhaps this challenge just needs to be investigated more.

 ### Use SDK RID as default RID